How did you decide on pursuing degree in geoscience? Did you know about geoscience before you entered university?

 Why/How is diversity important to you?
 Thoughts on what should be focussed on or how to improve diversity within geoscience?

-Diversity of culture, race and gender remains a challenge in the mining exploration community.
-Once the exploration community is focused on folks with > 10 years experience, the diversity moves from to < 10% in North America.
+While steadily improving, diversity of culture, race and gender remains a challenge in the mining exploration community.
+When considering geologists with more than 10 years of experience, diversity encountered in the workplace or at professional meetings is poor within North America.
 We have not yet reached the tipping point where a diverse workforce is the norm.